-We visited gorgeous picture-perfect locations across Australia on this 12-day road trip.
-Read about it here.
+Me and my dad hit the road and visited stunning picture-perfect locations across Australia on this 12-day road trip.

 Day 1: Melbourne to Warrnambool via The Great Ocean Road and the 12 Apostles